Jigyansu-Nanda/Machine-Learning-Portfolio/README.md

 - ### Machine Learning (using Python from scratch)

   The projects in this section are built without using Scikit-learn's inbuilt ML Models.
 Tools used in these projects are mainly : Numpy and Pandas.
 Matplotlib has been used, wherever visualizations were required.
+  	- Deciding number of Components in PCA A statistical approach to decide number of Components in Principal Component Analysis, using Explained-Variance.

 - ### Machine Learning (using Scikit-learn)